spencermountain/compromise/plugins/keypress/README.md

    <hr/>
 </div>

-If you're parsing a document that's changing in real-time, it's wasteful to re-parse the whole document each time it changes.
+If you're parsing a document that's changing in real-time, it's wasteful to re-parse the whole document each time one character changes.

-This plugin adds a new function `nlp.memoize()` to the compromise object.
+This plugin adds a new function `nlp.keypress()` to the compromise object.
-This method works the same as the main `nlp()` object, except it remembers each sentence, and only analyses a sentence if it changes.
+This method works the same as the main `nlp()` object, except it remembers each sentence, and only re-analyses a sentence if it changes.

 <div align="center">
   <code>npm install compromise-keypress</code>